The Bankrate promise

 3. Submit a complaint

-But if you determine that the debt does belong to you, know your rights when dealing with debt collectors and file a complaint promptly if they’re violated.
+File a report with your state attorney general’s office, the FTC and the CFPB if you suspect fraud.
+But if the debt does belong to you, know your rights when dealing with debt collectors and file a complaint promptly if they’re violated.